 If you need your refund quickly, there are some steps you can take other than RALs:

 - Open a savings account.
 To receive your refund faster, schedule direct deposit of your refund into a savings account.
+Learn more about opening a bank account from the FDIC.

 - Request an expedited refund.
 If you experience an economic hardship or an IRS processing delay, the IRS maybe able to send your refund faster.
 To request an expedited refund, call the IRS at (800) 829-1040.
 Explain your situation.
 Ask for an “expedited manual refund.”